nicolasthl/fachkurs_2017_project/Readme.md

 The project we will be doing during this course is not a lightweight task.
 Our goal will be to create a model that is able to simulate a whole yeast cell in all its complexity.
-Naturally we will fail miserably, in the complete reconstruction, but we will hopefully learn how to do it in priciple and lay the groundwork for an extendable virtual cell.
+Naturally we will fail miserably in the complete reconstruction, but we will hopefully learn how to do it in principle and lay the groundwork for an extendable virtual cell.

 This project is inspired by the first steps taken towards modelling a